-Representing the University of South Carolina in the American football is the South Carolina Gamecocks football team.
+Close to the hearts of everyone at Gamecock Media, representing the University of South Carolina in the American football, is the South Carolina Gamecocks football team.
 Head by the former Washington Redskins head coach, Steve Spurrier, the South Carolina Gamecocks participates two major divisions of American football, that is, in the Football Bowl Subdivision (FBS) of the National Collegiate Athletics Association (NCAA) and Southeastern Conference's (SEC) Eastern Division.
 During its home games, the team plays at the Williams-Brice Stadium located in Columbia, South Carolina.
 With a grass type stadium surface, the said stadium boasts of its capacity of over 80,000, earning it the title "the 20th largest stadium in college football.
 The stadium is also famously known as "the Cock Pit".